Cubs vs. Brewers Player Props Betting Odds

 MLB Props Today: Chicago Cubs

-- Taillon has two starts in a row of five innings or more.
+- Steele has pitched five or more innings in 12 straight games and will look to extend that streak.

-- In 23 appearances this season, he has finished two without allowing an earned run.
+- He has made 24 appearances and finished five of them without allowing an earned run.

 |Opponent